Arnav-Hazra/Bank-Transaction-Registor/README.md

 http://localhost:8888/v1/gettransaction?account_no=12345

->to get Sum of deposits
+>to get Sum of total amount in bank http://localhost:8888/v1/getsum
-http://localhost:8888/v1/getsum